camsaul/methodical/README.md

 ![Describe](assets/describe.png)

-This extra information is automatically generated and appened to a multimethod's docstring whenever methods or preferences are added or removed.
+This extra information is automatically generated and appended to a multimethod's docstring whenever methods or preferences are added or removed.

 Methodical multimethods also implement `datafy`: